guardian/pa-football-client/README.md

-*NOTE*: as of 3.0, Scala 2.9.x is no longer supported due to changes in Dispatch.
+*NOTE*: as of 4.0, Scala 2.9.x is no longer as the client has moved to an async model using Scala 2.10.x features.
 To get a 2.9.x version clone/ fork https://github.com/guardian/pa-football-client/tree/scala_2.9.1

 A simple scala client for the PA football API